su-its/ams-backend/README.md

 ### Optional (Slackbot)

+>:bulb: This project will only provide APIs to access the database, and features related to slackbot will be discontinued.

 To use Slackbot, download *CA certificate*.
 It is required to establish TLS connection with *MQTT broker(Beebotte)*.
 About MQTT, see [here](https://beebotte.com/docs/mqtt).

 ```bash